equinix/terraform-provider-equinix/docs/resources/metal_port_vlan_attachment.md

 * `port_name` - (Required) Name of network port to be assigned to the VLAN
 * `force_bond` - Add port back to the bond when this resource is removed.
 Default is false.
 * `vlan_vnid` - VXLAN Network Identifier, integer
 * `native` - (Optional) Mark this VLAN a native VLAN on the port.
 This can be used only if this assignment assigns second or further VLAN to the port.
-To ensure that this attachment is not first on a port, you can use `depends_on` pointing to another metal_port_vlan_attachment, just like in the layer2-individual example above.
+To ensure that this attachment is not first on a port, you can use `depends_on` pointing to another equinix_metal_port_vlan_attachment, just like in the layer2-individual example above.

 ## Attribute Referece